Eliza Maria Gordon-Cumming

 Eliza Maria, Lady Gordon-Cumming (née Campbell;

-1795 - 21 April 1842) was a Scottish aristocrat, horticulturalist, palaeontologist and scientific illustrator.
-Lady Cumming collected and studied Devonian fish fossils from the Old Red Sandstone of Morayshire, Scotland.
+1795 – 21 April 1842) was a Scottish aristocrat, horticulturalist, palaeontologist and scientific illustrator.
+Lady Gordon-Cumming collected and studied Devonian fish fossils from the Old Red Sandstone of Morayshire, Scotland.
 She amassed a large and well-known collection which she illustrated, along with her daughter Lady Anne Seymour.
-Lady Cumming worked with other palaeontologists and geologists of the time including Louis Agassiz, William Buckland and Roderick Murchison.
+Lady Gordon-Cumming worked with other palaeontologists and geologists of the time including Louis Agassiz, William Buckland and Roderick Murchison.

 Biography

 Early life

-Lady Cumming was born Eliza Maria Campbell in 1795 in Inveraray to Lady Charlotte Campbell (later Lady Charlotte Bury) and Colonel John Campbell.
+Lady Gordon-Cumming was born Eliza Maria Campbell in 1795 in Inveraray to Lady Charlotte Campbell (later Lady Charlotte Bury) and Colonel John Campbell.
 Her mother was a diarist and novelist and father a soldier and politician.